syedaCodes/ListYourProducts/README.md

 # Online Clothing Store - E-commerce Project

-Welcome to the Online Clothing Store, an e-commerce project built using React, Redux, Redux Thunk, logger, SCSS, and connected to Firebase.
+Welcome to the Online Clothing Store, an e-commerce project built using React, Redux, SCSS, and connected to Firebase.
 This project allows users to browse different categories of clothing, add products to their cart, and perform basic CRUD operations for managing an online store.

 ## Installation